4 nights dinner, bed & breakfast

 2.5 hours self-guided experience at The Workhouse Southwell

-We arrive at our hotel in time for dinner.
+We arrive at our hotel in time for welcome tea/coffee and dinner.

 Kelham Hall, Newark & Trent River Cruise

 This morning we take a tour of Kelham Hall, a beautiful stately home considered a masterpiece of Victorian Gothic architecture and set within stunning parkland gardens.
 A local expert historian will relate its incredible history from being the ancestral home of the Manners-Sutton family through to its magnificent design plus its use as a Theological College by an Anglican Order of Monks and its significance during WWII.
-We also enjoy tea/coffee & biscuits while here.
-We make a stop in the picturesque town of Newark to visit the bustling market, perfectly positioned in a beautiful Georgian square lined with historic buildings and once the centre for the wool and cloth trades.
+We relax and enjoy tea/coffee and biscuits here, before making our way to the picturesque town of Newark.
+Visit the bustling market, perfectly positioned in a beautiful Georgian square lined with historic buildings and once the centre for the wool and cloth trades.
 In the afternoon we spend a relaxing two hours with afternoon tea on a scenic sightseeing Trent River Cruise.

 Sherwood Forest New Visitor Centre & Southwell Workhouse

-This morning we enjoy an adventure at Sherwood Forest New Visitor Centre, gateway to this historic woodland with many beautiful trails and legendary home to Robin Hood, one of the world's best loved folk heroes.
+This morning we enjoy an adventure at Sherwood Forest New Visitor Centre.
+Explore the gateway to this historic woodland, with many beautiful trails and the legendary home to Robin Hood, one of the world's best loved folk heroes.
 We follow a trail through the forest to discover its most famous ancient resident, the Major Oak Tree.
-With a canopy spread of 28 metres this amazing tree is the oldest oak in Britain and fabled to have been used as shelter for Robin and his Merry Men as they outwitted the forces of the law.
+With a canopy spread of 28 metres this amazing tree is the oldest oak in Britain, and is fabled to have been used as shelter for Robin and his Merry Men as they outwitted the forces of the law.
 In the afternoon we indulge in a sobering social history visit at the atmospheric Southwell Workhouse.
-It offers a fascinating vignette of how the poor lived as we explore the rooms, vegetable garden and yards and find out about the role of the workhouse and how it evolved through time.
+It offers a fascinating vignette of how the poor lived as we explore the rooms, vegetable garden and yards and find out about the role of the workhouse, and how it evolved through time.

 Day at Leisure in Nottingham

 Today we spend the day in Nottingham.
-Why not taste fine dining at Michelin star restaurants, shop at high street favourites and unique independents and enjoy local produce in traditional market towns.
+Taste fine dining at Michelin star restaurants, shop at high street favourites and unique independent stores.
+Alternatively, revel in the modern art scene at Nottingham Contemporary, or explore Nottinghm Castle.
 Nottinghamshire is one of the UK's top destinations, and a warm welcome always awaits.